openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 Support for Convolutions since GNA 3.5
 --------------------------------------------------------------------------------------------------------------------------------------

-Starting from Intel® GNA 3.5, 1D convolution are handled in a different way than in GNA 3.0.
-Convolution have following limitations:
+Starting from Intel® GNA 3.5, 1D convolutions are handled in a different way than in GNA 3.0.
+Convolutions have the following limitations:

 ============================  =======================  =================
  Limitation                    Convolution 1D           Convolution 2D